Jackson leads Purdue Fort Wayne against Texas A&M-Commerce after 23-point game - WTOP News

 BOTTOM LINE: Purdue Fort Wayne faces Texas A&M-Commerce after Jalen Jackson scored 23 points in Purdue Fort Wayne’s 69-56 loss to the Radford Highlanders.

-The Lions have gone 1-0 in home games.
-Texas A&M-Commerce is 0-2 when it turns the ball over less than its opponents and averages 16.9 turnovers per game.
+The Lions are 1-0 in home games.
+Texas A&M-Commerce has a 0-4 record in games decided by 10 points or more.

 The Mastodons are 0-2 on the road.
-Purdue Fort Wayne is fourth in the Horizon League with 13.4 assists per game led by Quinton Morton-Robertson averaging 4.0.
+Purdue Fort Wayne is 2-3 against opponents with a winning record.

-Texas A&M-Commerce’s average of 6.7 made 3-pointers per game this season is only 0.4 fewer made shots on average than the 7.1 per game Purdue Fort Wayne allows.
-Purdue Fort Wayne has shot at a 47.7% clip from the field this season, 0.2 percentage points fewer than the 47.9% shooting opponents of Texas A&M-Commerce have averaged.
+Texas A&M-Commerce’s average of 6.7 made 3-pointers per game this season is just 0.4 fewer made shots on average than the 7.1 per game Purdue Fort Wayne gives up.
+Purdue Fort Wayne averages 10.0 made 3-pointers per game this season, 1.9 more made shots on average than the 8.1 per game Texas A&M-Commerce allows.

-TOP PERFORMERS: Scooter Williams Jr. is scoring 11.6 points per game and averaging 2.9 rebounds for the Lions.
+TOP PERFORMERS: Scooter Williams Jr. is scoring 11.6 points per game with 2.9 rebounds and 2.4 assists for the Lions.

 Jackson is averaging 19.3 points and 1.7 steals for the Mastodons.